Cabaret (1972 film): Plot

 Meanwhile, Fritz Wendel, a German Jew passing as a Protestant Christian, is in love with Natalia Landauer, a wealthy German Jewish heiress who holds him in contempt and suspects his motives.
 Through Brian, Sally advises him to be more aggressive, which eventually enables Fritz to win her love.
-However, to gain her parents' consent for their marriage, Fritz must reveal his Jewish background, which he does and the two are married by a rabbi.
+However, to gain her parents' consent for their marriage, Fritz must reveal his Jewish background, which he does, and the two are married by a rabbi.

 The rise of Fascism in Europe is an ever-present undercurrent and is the overarching plot of the film.
-The progress of the primary characters can be tracked through their changing actions and attitudes towards the ever rising tide of German Nazism in the Weimar Republic.
-In the beginning of the film, a member of the Nazi Party is expelled from the Kit Kat Klub by the club manager, who suffers a subsequent beating.
+The progress of the primary characters can be tracked through their changing actions and attitudes towards the rising Nazism in the Weimar Republic.
+At the beginning of the film, a member of the Nazi Party is expelled from the Kit Kat Klub by the club manager, who suffers a subsequent beating.

-The rise of the Nazis in the 1930s is also demonstrated towards the end of the film in a rural beer garden scene.
+The rise of Nazism in the 1930s is also demonstrated towards the end of the film in a rural beer garden scene.
 There, a blond boy sings to an audience of all ages ("Tomorrow Belongs to Me") about the beauties of nature and youth.
-It is eventually revealed that the boy is wearing a Hitlerjugend uniform.
+It is eventually revealed that the boy is wearing a Hitler Youth uniform.
 The ballad then transforms into a militant Nazi anthem, and by the song's end, one by one nearly all of the adults and young people rise and join in the singing.
 "Do you still think you can control them?"
 Brian then asks Max.
 After the beer garden scene, Brian gets into a confrontation with a Nazi on a Berlin street, which leads to his receiving a beating.

 In the final scene of the film in the Kit Kat Klub, it slowly becomes apparent in the hazy club that audience members wearing NSDAP uniforms are now sitting in the preferred front seats of the club.